hegrec/slate/source/includes/_api_CRUD_products_skus.md

 *   [Basic Auth](#list-product-skus-basic)
 >`GET /api/v2/products/{product_id}/skus`

+### Notes

+BigCommerce has updated the SKU schema to include additional price, weight, image, and purchasable properties.
+We will eventually remove the ability to manage these properties via SKU rules.
+(Merchants are already constrained from creating SKU-only rules in the BigCommerce control panel.)

 ### Filters

 Filter parameters can be added to the URL query string to select specific skus in the collection.